 Another method applies the Graphical Lasso [Menéndez, P., Kourmpetis, Y. A. I., ter Braak, C. J. F., & van Eeuwijk, F. A. (2010).
 Gene Regulatory Networks from Multifactorial Perturbations Using Graphical Lasso: Application to the DREAM4 Challenge.
 PloS one, 5(12), e14147] in order to estimate the sparse inverse covariance matrix of the matrix of gene expression values.
 The method works as follows: from the covariance matrix of the normalized gene expression values, Graphical Lasso is used to estimate the relationship among pairs of genes.
 Graphical Lasso uses L1 minimization and a penalty parameter to enforce sparsity (so not too many genes are related).
 The larger the penalty parameter is, the sparser the inverse covariance matrix will be.
 Because covariance matrices are symmetrical, they are undirected, so apply most usefully to interaction networks (e.g. protein-protein networks) rather than source-target networks (e.g., expression or metabolic).

-For a species in which ample genetic perturbation and/or time data is available, a workflow might start by using steady state data to cluster similar genes together <refs> and possibly try to infer causality.
+For a species in which ample genetic perturbation and/or time-series data is available, a workflow might start by using steady state expression data to cluster similar genes together <refs> and possibly try to infer causality.
 The next step of the workflow is to use genetic perturbation data to find some relationships between source and target genes <refs> .
-The idea is simple: if the wild type species has a certain value for gene g’ and the knockout for some other gene g changes the value of g’, then g must affect g’.
-Finally, time series data permits the teasing out of causality information <refs> through a variety of ordinary differential equation approaches.
+The idea is simple: if the wild-type species has a certain value for gene g’ and the knockout for some other gene g changes the value of g’, then g must affect g’ (directly or indirectly?).
+Finally, time-series data permits the teasing out of causality information <refs> through a variety of ordinary differential equation approaches.
 Without going into detail (because we plan to use best-of-breed approaches that we and others have developed), here is an overall workflow: <workflow>

 CASE STUDY GOES HERE

 Expected Outcomes of Aim 1.
-Our goal is to construct a machine learning model that can predict, with high precision, the correlation of edges with a reliable confidence interval, leading to some estimate of causality.
-We may find that we have a tradeoff between precision and recall.
+Our goal is to construct a machine-learning model that can predict, with high precision, the correlation of edges between genes? with a reliable confidence interval, leading to some estimate of causality.
+We may find that we have a trade-off between precision and recall.
 That is, we may find that the model gives narrow confidence bounds for some edges and meaninglessly wide ones for other edges.
 This may be acceptable if the narrow bounds are for those edges having high (positive or negative) correlations.

-Aim 2: Proof-of-principle verification of NNI on heterogeneous data
+Aim 2: Proof-of-principle verification of Neighborly Network Inference (NNI) on heterogeneous data

 Rationale.
 In production, Neighborly Network Inference (NNI) will be used to infer gene networks in nearby species based on many data sources.
 The purpose of Aim 2 is to verify the NNI methodology by inferring heterogeneous networks in species for which networks have been experimentally determined, and then evaluating the accuracy with which the inferred network predicts the experimental network.
-Here we have chosen Arabidopsis and Rice, even though they are phylogenetically far apart.
-The high accuracy obtained suggests that the approach could have wide applicability.
+Here, we have chosen Arabidopsis and Rice, because they each have the most complete genomic data set to test our methods.
+Despite the fact that these species are phylogenetically far apart, the high accuracy obtained suggests that the approach could have wide applicability.
 We discuss 1) our preliminary analysis and results, 2) the overall objectives of this aim, and 3) its expected outcomes.

 Preliminary results.
 Our preliminary results demonstrate NNI's ability to infer gene networks from Arabidopsis to Rice with impressive accuracy, as shown in Table II.